 Over half the women in this study reported consuming sofrito once or more per day.
-And those women had a 67 percent decrease in risk in breast cancer compared to those who reported never consuming sofrito.
+And those women had a 67 % decrease in risk of breast cancer compared to those who reported never consuming sofrito.
 Wow!

 Study #2: Allium Vegetables Reduce Colon Cancer Risk